-This policy has been written by and will be reviewed by DNEAT
+This policy has been written by and will be reviewed by Donesc.

-The Headteacher / Principal has authorised the following members of staff to carry out searches for and of electronic devices and the deletion of data / files on those devices: Head Teacher The Headteacher / Principal may authorise other staff members in writing in advance of any search they may undertake, subject to appropriate training.
+The Headteacher / Principal to carry out searches for and of electronic devices and the deletion of data / files on those devices:

+The Headteacher / Principal may authorise other staff members in writing in advance of any search they may undertake, subject to appropriate training.